-If you are dealing with an at-fault collision, speeding ticket, reckless driving citation, or DUI in your rear view mirror, GEICO could be a better choice than safeco.
-Every car insurance company prices its policies differently, so always do your due diligence and compare quotes to understand which insurer suits you.
+If you're dealing with an at-fault collision, speeding ticket, reckless driving citation, or DWI on your driving résumé, GEICO could be a better choice than Safeco, though the rates are very similar to one another.
+Each insurer has different post-violation pricing structures, so it's worth comparing quotes to understand which insurer suits you.

 |At-fault accident (damage < $1,000)||$1,857||$2,546|

 |At-fault accident (damage > $1,000)||$1,580||$1,969|

 Insurance companies use a driver's age as an estimator of risk, pricing premiums accordingly.
 An auto insurance policy is usually priciest for teen drivers — due to their increased odds of being involved in an accident — and more affordable for older drivers.
 Because every car insurance company prices age brackets differently, it's worth doing some comparison shopping.

 As a general rule, teen drivers should choose GEICO instead of Safeco: GEICO offers average yearly savings of $4,257, compared to Safeco.